arungudelli/golang/content/en/tips/retract-go-module-versions.md

 In one of the module version you did a mistake and released it to the produciton with the new version number(v0.1.0).

-In the meanwhile you realised and published a new version with the fix(v0.2.0).
+In the meanwhile you realised the mistake and published a new version with the fix(v0.2.0).

 We cannot modify the code in v0.1.0 and few people might be using them.